Capacitated spatial clustering with multiple constraints and attributes: Evaluation with edge server placement

-In this scenario, we place a total of 38 edge servers in the region, with ten of the server locations predetermined in four alternative ways, corresponding to the following setups: \begin{enumerate} \item No pre-determined cluster center locations. \item The locations of the ten predetermined server locations are fixed.
-This corresponds to the deployment of 28 servers, with ten servers already deployed. \item There's a release cost to the ten servers such that if the benefit (i.e., reduction in the objective function (\ref{lossOurs})) of relocating any of those servers is greater than the release cost, then that server is relocated. \item A location preference is set for the ten predetermined server location candidates such that those locations are considered "more important" and that they attract the servers more than the other locations.
+In this scenario, we place a total of 38 edge servers in which session length is taken into account, with ten of the server locations fixed in four alternative ways, corresponding to the following setups: \begin{enumerate} \item No fixed cluster center locations.
+This setup corresponds to the baseline placement case studied by \citet{Lahderanta19} and is identical to the setup in previous section with $\lambda = 1$. \item The locations of the ten edge servers server are fixed.
+This corresponds to the deployment of 28 servers, with ten servers already deployed.
+This setup corresponds to the method studied by \citet{Loven2020a}. \item There's a release cost to the ten servers such that if the benefit (i.e., reduction in the objective function (\ref{lossOurs})) of relocating any of those servers is greater than the release cost, then that server is relocated. \item A location preference is set for the ten fixed server location candidates.
+Those locations are considered more important and attract the servers more than the other locations.
 Location preference in edge server placement would correspond to a situation where, for example, mobile connectivity in a certain area would be above that of the surrounding areas and especially good at the center of that area.
 Such an area, and especially its center, would thus be a preferred location for an edge server.
-The value of the additional weight is $\gamma_i = 200$ for each preferred server location $i=1,\dots,10$. \end{enumerate}
+We set the value of the additional weight to $\gamma_i = 200$ for each preferred server location $i=1,\dots,10$.
+This value is larger than the largest weight value (i.e. 156) in the data set. \end{enumerate}

+Furthermore, we incorporate the session length attribute to the placement.
+In this scenario a weight value for spatial attributes $\lambda_d = 0.99$ is used with each setup mentioned above, so that in total of eight setups are evaluated.

-Fig. \ref{shanghai_predet_centers} compares these four different setups.
+Fig. \ref{shanghai_predet_centers} compares these four different setups without non-spatial attributes.
 Overall, each setup produces deployment of servers with some important differences.
-First, the benefit of relocating the fixed servers is clear: some of the fixed servers in the south-west and in the south-east are located on the edge of the map which overall worsens the average distance to the center, that is, latency to the server, as can be seen in Table \ref{shanghai_table}.
-This average latency is improved as we allow the servers to be relocated (setup 3).
-Setup 4 can be seen as a ``relaxed'' version of the setup 3, as it pulls the servers closer to the predetermined locations rather than forcing the servers to be located exactly at the predetermined locations.
-Furthermore, the mean and median distances in setup 4 are much smaller than in setups 2 and 3.
+First, the benefit of relocating the fixed servers is clear: some of the fixed servers in the south-west and in the south-east are located on the edge of the map which overall worsens the average distance to the center, that is, latency to the server.